 At the peak of the Spanish Property Market bubble which burst as a result of the 2008 global crash the highest market share attributed to overseas buyers was 8.9%.
-In 2007, 57,674 foreigners bought a property in Spain, 7.3% of the total market.

-However, with foreign buyers totalling 11,898 in Andalucía that year, market share there was 20.6%, a clear indication of just how important the overseas element was in the region.
+In 2007, 57,674 foreigners bought a property in Spain, 7.3% of the total property market.
+However, with foreign buyers totalling 11,898 in Andalucía that year, overseas market share was 20.6%, highlighting just how important the overseas element was in the region, whether you look at transaction numbers or market share.

-Growth in the overseas sector got going again in 2012 and buyer numbers have increased every year since.
+While the domestic sector of the Spanish property market was still in steep decline until 2014, growth in the overseas sector got going again in 2012 and buyer numbers have increased every year since with the exception of 2020, the year most affected by Covid -19 lockdowns.
 In price terms, Marbella was the first place anywhere on Spain's Mediterranean coast to register price rises after the 2008 meltdown.
 That was in Q1 of 2014 and prices have risen every quarter since.
+In the 3 years before the pandemic arrived the annual average of foreign property buyers in Andalucía was 18,500 so before diving into the latest statistics I'll put forward a few reasons why Andalucía is such a magnet for buyers from overseas.